 The Cavapoo is an excellent watchdog and will immediately let you know when something’s going on in the surroundings that they don’t like or when there are strangers around or in your house.

-Children may approach the Cavapoo too quickly, which may frighten the dog.
+Children may approach the dog too quickly, which may frighten the dog.
 As such, this breed is not the best option for families with toddlers and very young children in the home.

 How long does a Cavapoo live?

-The average lifespan of this breed is between 13 and 15 years when given the right high-quality diet to suit their ages and when properly cared for.
+The average lifespan of cavapoo is between 13 and 15 years when given the right high-quality diet to suit their ages and when properly cared for.

 How big do Cavapoo dogs get?

-The length, texture, and color of a Cavapoo’s coat can be entirely different from one dog to another.
+The length, texture, and color of a Cavoodle’s coat can be entirely different from one dog to another.
 Some have more of a Poodle type coat, while others lean towards the Cavalier.

-This is why some Cavapoos can have a wavier coat that they inherit from the Poodle, while others have a silky coat that they get from the Cavalier.
+This is why some dogs can have a wavier coat that they inherit from the Poodle, while others have a silky coat that they get from the Cavalier.

 Do Cavapoo Shed?

-Cavapoos are considered to low-shedding dogs, so they have become a popular option with people who have allergies.
-Some Cavapoos, however, shed much hair.
+Cavapoos are considered to low-shedding mixed dogs, so they have become a popular option with people who have allergies.
+Some Cavoodles, however, shed much hair.

 The grooming tools that you need include a bristle or pin brush, nail clippers, slicker brush, round ended scissors, metal wide-toothed comb, Detangler, tweezers, and dog specific conditioner and shampoo.